 Suddenly away from the people who love me, and having no real friends in my place of work, I started feeling lonely.
 And then — bam!

-Before I got enough time to understand what was happening, I had followed a downward spiral into another phase of depression — it’s called a relapse.
+Before I got enough time to understand what was happening, I had followed a downward spiral into another phase of depression — a relapse.

 This resulted in me having to postpone a departmental seminar by a week, but I found great support from my peer to whom I had to elaborate the reason.
 That helped a crazy lot.
 So here’s a shout-out to you!